 SELECTION AND AWARD PHASE

-The following MWBE documentation is required from the vendor/contractor/consultant
+The following MWBE documentation is required with submittal of the

-the forms listed below to ensure the integrity of the MWBE information being submitted.
+review the forms listed below to ensure the integrity of the MWBE information being

 MWBE Utilization Plan (7557-107)